 Amgihan, a twenty-six-year-old Kurdish woman who asked that I use only her first name, told me she has helped manage the stand for the past ten years, eight of which have been during the ongoing civil war in Syria.
 She has had dreams of adding a small seating area to expand her business, but for years, her world wasn’t stable enough for even so much as a plastic table and some chairs.

 Her home was damaged during the incursion of Islamic State militants, a group most locals refer to as Daesh, and she and her husband and children moved in with her father-in-law.
-Now, with Daesh mostly out of the picture, she planned to return to the expansion project she had long dreamed about.
+Now, with Daesh mostly out of the picture, she planned to return to the expansion project she had long dreamt about.

 Amgihan’s ambition is a reflection of the hopes that animated Rojava, a Kurdish-led, semiautonomous territory in northern Syria, when I visited this past spring.
 (Though many still call the territory Rojava, or “sun sets” in Kurdish, it was officially renamed the Autonomous Administration of North and East Syria, often shortened to NES, last September.)